BridgeScrimsNetwork/Nexus/README.md

 bugs include:
-players randomly turn into fire, horrible desync, the entire design of this project could be considered one big bug
+players randomly turn into fire, horrible desync, the entire design of this project could be considered one big bug, clone position will not update unless there are 2+ players on the original server due to the stupid entity tracker, lettuce fuckery due to netty version despite newer netty version being shaded into the jar it WILL NOT WORK unless you use paperspigot i wish i could tell you why

 have fun